How to Choose the Right Therapist in Singapore (And Make the Most of Your Sessions)

 Tip

-• Journaling or tracking your feelings and mood can also help you create a solid mind map to talk with a therapist in Singapore.
+• Journaling or tracking your feelings and mood may also help you build a clearer picture of your experiences, which you can bring to discuss with a therapist in Singapore.

-• We recommend that you journal – not only before therapy – but in conjunction with therapy to help reduce stress and regulate your mood.
+• We encourage you to journal — not only before therapy, but also alongside therapy — as a way to support reflection, reduce stress, and help regulate your mood.

 2) Set Boundaries